zizwiz/DataGridView_ReorderColumn_Example/README.md

 I cannot find a way of changing the Index property of a column after it has been created, so this copy method although cumbersome is what I have used.

 As this is only a quick example it does not have all the bells and wistles one might want to use, it just illustrates how I got over a problem I encountered.
+The files you save are put in the same folder as the "exe" you run.